apache/zeppelin/docs/interpreter/spark.md

 The interpolation of a `{var-name}` pattern is performed only when `z` contains an object with the specified name.
 But the pattern is left unchanged if the named object does not exist in `z`.
-Further, all `{var-name}` patterns within the command must must be translatable for any interpolation to occur -- translation of only some of the patterns in a command line is never done.
+Further, all `{var-name}` patterns within the paragraph text must must be translatable for any interpolation to occur -- translation of only some of the patterns in a paragraph text is never done.

-In some situations, it is necessary to use { and } characters in a command without invoking the object interpolation mechanism.
+In some situations, it is necessary to use { and } characters in a paragraph text without invoking the object interpolation mechanism.
 For these cases an escaping mechanism is available -- doubled braces {{ and }} should be used.
-The following example shows the use of {{ and }} for passing a regular expression containing just { and } into the command.
+The following example shows the use of {{ and }} for passing a regular expression containing just { and } into the paragraph text.

 ```
 %sql select * from members where name rlike '[aeiou]{{3}}'
 ```

-To summarize, patterns of the form `{var-name}` within commands will be interpolated only if a predefined object of the specified name exists.
-Additionally, all such patterns within the command line should also be translatable for any interpolation to occur.
+To summarize, patterns of the form `{var-name}` within the paragraph text will be interpolated only if a predefined object of the specified name exists.
+Additionally, all such patterns within the paragraph text should also be translatable for any interpolation to occur.
 Patterns of the form `{{any-text}}` are translated into `{any-text}`.
-These translations are performed only when all occurrences of `{`, `}`, `{{`, and `}}` in any command string confirm to one of the two forms described above.
-A command containing `{` and/or `}` characters used in any other way (than `{var-name}` and `{{any-text}}`) is used as-is without any changes.
+These translations are performed only when all occurrences of `{`, `}`, `{{`, and `}}` in the paragraph text conform to one of the two forms described above.
+Paragraph text containing `{` and/or `}` characters used in any other way (than `{var-name}` and `{{any-text}}`) is used as-is without any changes.
 No error is flagged in any case.
 This behavior is identical to the implementation of a similar feature in Jupyter's shell invocation using the `!` magic command.